diegomezg/devops-trainee-program/12 - Configuration management/activities/2 - High level tools/05 - Test Kitchen.md

 We’ll be using Kitchen throughout this course, and it is used extensively when preparing for the Local Cookbook Development Badge.

 ### Expected deliverables
-- Show and explain the flow to bootstrap and to manage a node with chef server.
+- Show and explain the purpose of Test Kitchen.

 ### Evaluation